jagill/jagill.github.io/_presto/presto-joins.md

 To do this, _Presto keeps the build table in memory_.
 This is why it's important to _put the smaller table on the right_.

-In the example above, the build table has only one row for the 'iso2' join key.
+In the example above, the build hashtable has only one row in the entry for each value of the `iso2` join key.
 Multiple cities per country are in the stream, and each matches in turn.
-If there were more than one build table entry per 'iso2', each matching left-hand row would iterate through the list of build rows for join key, yielding multiple joined rows.
+If there were more than one build hashtable entry per `iso2`, each matching left-hand row would iterate through the list of build rows for join key, yielding multiple joined rows.
 Hence this method can support One-to-One, Many-to-One, One-to-Many, and Many-to-Many joins.

 Broadcast Joins
 ===============